geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                 will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section
                                 of geopm(7)<geopm.7:Environment>`.
---geopm-ctl CONTROL_MODE  Use the GEOPM runtime and launch GEOPM with one of
+--geopm-ctl CONTROL_MODE  .. _geopm-ctl option:

-                          three *CONTROL_MODE*\ s: *process*, *pthread* or
+                          Use the GEOPM runtime and launch GEOPM with one of three *CONTROL_MODE*\ s: *process*, *pthread* or
                           *application*.